codeaffen/codeaffen.org/_posts/2023-08-12-manage_localvolumeset.md

 5. delete corresponding PVs

-    As there is now no disk attached to the local devices on each node we can safely remove the corresponding Persisten Volumens.
+    As there is now no disk attached to the local devices on each node we can safely remove the corresponding Persistent Volumes.

     ```shell
     oc delete pv $(oc get pv -o json | jq -r '.items[] | select(.status.phase == "Available") | .metadata.name')